 He pulled his hair back, dusted the sand off his arms, and leaned on his palms as he kept his stares on me.
 I held my face straight, doing everything I could to focus on not looking away.
 I felt like if I would turn away, I would lose to him

 “He's alive,” a man at my right uttered.
 Then he patted my back, and said, “Good job.”

-Thinking that it would be too rude if I would continue the staring contest with Jace, I finished it and lifted my head, as I turned to the man.
+Thinking that it would be too rude if I would continue the staring contest with Jace, I lifted my head and turned to the man.
 I watched as the tint of happiness slowly crept on his face.
 But he had no clue what had really happened.
 It was now game on, sir!
 What Jace did was his first move.
 The first piece was touched, opening the chess game.
 The starting pistol had been fired, and the runners dashed away from the starting line.
 It was now officially starting—the game of revenge.